shlomiassaf/ngrid/dev_docs/DOCS_APP_MATERIAL_EXAMPLES.md

 # Examples

-This folder contains examples used in the documentation app.
+This folder `apps/libs/ngrid-examples` contains examples used in the documentation app.

-Each example comes within its own module and all example modules are imported into a single exported module.
+Each example is a standalone component that is dynamically rendered into the HTML

+## NgModule separation

+Examples are grouped into multiple modules, with a simple rule of thumb, group very few components under the same module.
+Usually, groups are by feature/concept/doc section.

 This might seems verbose but it creates a boundary between the examples, preventing the leak of imported modules between them thus allow better testing for each example.